Internal Assessment

 IA for Sciences had been revamped in 2016.
 The format, requirements, and assessment criteria are completely different.
 If you read advice on "DCP", or submitting multiple IAs / a portfolio, it is referring to the pre-2016 syllabus.

 I wrote this guide to help cut through the anxiety and confusion.
-It will not replace the thoughtful and creative work --- that still needs to come from you --- but it provide you with step-by-step guidance to channel your attention systematically.
+It will not replace the thoughtful and creative work --- that still needs to come from you --- but the goal is to provide you with step-by-step guidance so you can channel your attention systematically.

 In my former life I worked with synthetic ion channels and carbenes and muons and carbohydrates and RNAs and sensors and medicinal process development and computational chem.
 So chemistry-wise I start with a broad base.